Netherlands Armed Forces

 ORDER OF BATTLE

-This website is a work in progress; over time pages will be added and updated.
-All updates are listed here; minor text changes, administrative or design changes are usually not reported, nor are additions to the sources page and the unit symbols page.
+This website is a work in progress, over time pages will be added and updated.
+All updates are listed on the Home page; minor text changes, administrative or design changes are usually not reported, nor are additions to the Sources page and the Unit Symbols page.
 Dates are given in the day-month-year format.